Chart Color Schemes

 An assessment of population growth drivers in Nhulunbuy reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Nhulunbuy's population was around 3,787 as of Nov 2025.
-This showed an increase of 520 people since the 2021 Census, which reported a population of 3,267 people.
-The change was inferred from the estimated resident population of 3,787 in June 2024 and address validation since the Census date.
-This resulted in a density ratio of 495 persons per square kilometer.
-Nhulunbuy's growth of 15.9% since the 2021 census exceeded both national (8.9%) and state averages, marking it as a regional growth leader.
-Natural growth contributed approximately 52.5% to overall population gains during recent periods.
+This reflected an increase of 520 people (15.9%) since the 2021 Census, which reported a population of 3,267 people.
+The change was inferred from the estimated resident population of 3,787 from the ABS as of June 2024 and address validation since the Census date.
+This level of population equated to a density ratio of 495 persons per square kilometer.
+Nhulunbuy's growth exceeded the national average (8.9%) and the state average, making it a growth leader in the region.
+Natural growth contributed approximately 52.5% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch applied growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Demographic trends project an above median population growth for Australia's regional areas.
-The area is expected to expand by 548 persons to reach a total of 4,335 people by 2041, marking a 14.5% increase over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, growth rates by age cohort were applied to each area, based on ABS Greater Capital Region projections released in 2023 using 2022 data.
+Projecting forward, above median population growth was expected for Australia's regional areas.
+The area was projected to expand by 548 persons to 2041, reflecting a total increase of 14.5% over the 17 years.

 Frequently Asked Questions - Population